aminahthedev/fullstack-web-developer-path/log.md

 I completed the tic-tac-toe tutorial from the React org and feel a teeny bit more knowledgeable about things going forward, but there is so much I need to learn.

+Blasted through more of the JS algorithms today.
+I feel so much more confident about creating JavaScript functions and following directions to make something happen.
+Going from Ruby to JavaScript was scary, but it feels great!
+We'll see what I'll be saying once I get to the intermediate algorithm challenges though!

+Worked more on the portfolio as well.
+Things are more cohesive and not all over the place like the first two times I made a portfolio for the challenge.
+I'll be adding media queries over the next couple of days to make it more mobile responsive with JS and all that jazz.
+Squee!

 **Link(s) to work** :
 [Tic-Tac-Toe in React by Aminah](https://github.com/aminahthejamil/tic-tac-toe-react)